United Nations Water Conference: Effectiveness of the Action Plan

 For most UN conferences, there is a follow-up conference ten years later.
 While there was the Water Conference which main focus was the “Improved Efficiency in the Management of Water Resources” in 1987.
 They spoke on improving the use of financial, technological, and human resources.
 This small, inter-regional was not done on a bigger scale due to the lack of single UN-body in charge of implementing the Action Plan made at Mar del Plata.
 Many groups have complained that "many problems are still in need of suitable action."
 Finally, thirteen years later the UN began implementing the Mar del Plata Action Plan in the 1990s.
 An assessment was done for the different economic regions in need of water where programs were required.
 Many programs they created were ignored until the 2000s, like serving every man, woman, and child with acceptable drinking water.

 There were many reasons the Action Plan was not successful.
 One such reason was the broadness with which it was written.
 For example, rather than referring to different countries who have different climates, they just referred to them as “countries.”
 On the country level, governments had to make tough economic decisions, prioritizing the most urgent problems.
 When the UN body allowed steering councils to make decisions on where to fix issues, they based their decisions on their budget plans.
-Finally, there was no timeline created on when these issues were going to be solved and the drought and famine problems have only gotten worse since 1977. the people are in the land of canaan.
+Finally, there was no timeline created on when these issues were going to be solved and the drought and famine problems have only gotten worse since 1977.